 Piano – Kids use Hoffman Academy on YouTube.
 We play on a Casio Previa keyboard.

 Play Dolls – This was the exclusive interest of our daughter at the start of the Pandemic.
 Our son would not play, even when we rebranded the activity “directing plays.”
-Halfway into the summer, we added it as a required Activity option to give our daughter more choices.
-Now, they both can run a Play Dolls session without issue, and come up with wide-ranging storylines.
+Halfway into the summer, we added it as a required Activity to give our daughter more activities she loved.
+Now, they both can run a Play Dolls session without issue, and come up with wide-ranging storylines that stretch the imagination.

 Play outside – Get outside of the house for play and fresh air.